There’s nothing like celebrating the holiday season at Disneyland!

 We like catch the earlier parade and sit by it’s a small world.
 Not only is it usually less crowded, but the parade passes through this area first, meaning you’ll be done watching and back on the rides long before all the people lining Main Street!

-There will also be two cultural celebrations happening with Disney Festival of Holidays and Disney ¡Viva Navidad!
+There will also be two cultural celebrations happening again this year at DCA – Disney Festival of Holidays and Disney ¡Viva Navidad!

 Cars Land